 - While the meatballs are baking, dice or thinly slice the red onion, chop the tomatoes and cucumber into bite-sized pieces.
 Wrap the pita in foil and place in the oven to warm for the last 5 minutes of cooking time on the meatballs.

-- Once the meatballs are cooked, broil for a few minutes if desired, and serve with the warmed pita, garlicky yogurt sauce, and prepared veggies.
-Dress with a drizzle of olive oil and extra feta cheese if desired.
+- Once the meatballs are cooked, broil for a few minutes if a little more colour is desired, and serve with the warmed pita, garlicky yogurt sauce, and prepared veggies.
+Dress with a drizzle of olive oil and more feta cheese for an extra special presentation.

 Thanks for reading and if you make this recipe, let me know!
 Drop a comment below and share your creation on Instagram.
 Don’t forget to tag #myfamilyfoodlife!